 My job required a level of smartness.
 This didn’t bother me too much for I had enough shirts to be getting on with, wasn’t much into trainers anyway, and my hair was getting progressively shorter.
 On my days off, I’d walk to Richmond and look in Gap and Limited Offer for cheap clobber that could double up as work wear.
 ‘Limited Offer’ isn’t really called that: most people know it as Uniqlo.
 If you pay full price for anything in Gap or Uniqlo then you’re a mug.
 The French have laws against this sort of thing, but in the UK life is one perpetual sale, and because everyone loves a bargain we‘re constantly buying things we don’t need.
 The people who run the shops know this and budget accordingly.
 They know that light jacket isn’t worth £60, but if they pretend to us it is then we’ll snap it up it when they cut the price in half, sometimes after only a matter of weeks.

-Despite the cynical marketing ploys and average quality on offer, I did used to like gliding around the aisles of Limited Offer.
+Despite the cynical marketing ploys and the mediocre merchandise, I did used to like gliding around the aisles of Limited Offer.
 I don’t so much now but the branch they had in Richmond felt quite industrial, like a low-rent version of Muji.
-They could also play good music.
+They would also play good music.
 I’d listen carefully and try and identify what might be a song’s title, or a phrase distinctive enough that it might bear results if I typed it into a search engine proceeded with the word ‘lyrics’ – the same as if I heard a song playing in Beyond Retro in Soho or Borders on Charing Cross Road.

 I have Uniqlo’s music policy to thank for Constellations by Darwin Deez and Intentions by The Whitest Boy Alive.
 They occupy the same ground, a buoyant sort of easy-listening indie with congenial vocals, conducive to shopping for rudimentary clothes in primary colours.
 I decided to separate these two tracks with Chemistry by Semisonic.
 Although it dates back to 2001, it makes the same sort of impression.
 It’s not my intention to make any of these songs sound ‘unhip’ by association.
 If anything, somebody at Uniqlo was doing a pretty good job.